Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Preliminary studies of woolen underwear have found that they prevent heat and rashes because they absorb moisture more than other fibers.

-A blend of wool and Kevlar (a synthetic fiber used in body armor) were discovered by researchers at the Royal Melbourne School of Technology of Fashion and Textiles.
+A blend of wool and Kevlar (a synthetic fiber used in body armor) was discovered by researchers at the Royal Melbourne School of Technology of Fashion and Textiles.
 The wet Kevlar loses about 20% of its effectiveness, so it requires expensive waterproofing.
 Mixing wool with Kevlar reduced the cost of using Kevlar alone.

 Good Laundry of Wool

 Hand washing is the best way for natural woolen fabrics.
 Wash the wool with a large amount of warm water, just by pressing it.
 Do not use hot water as it changes the properties of wool.
 When wool is rubbed with soap, it causes shrinkage of the wool and increases wrinkles.
 It is also not necessary to increase the amount of soap used because when the soap dissolves in the water gives an alkaline effect and if the quantity increased, it will increase its bad effect in the wool fabric.
-Also, it is best to change the washing water two or three times, and water temperature is equal at all times.
+Also, it is best to change the washing water two or three times, and the water temperature is equal at all times.

 - Technology in Australia 1788-1988, Chapter 5, page 267.
 Technology in Australia 1788-1988, Chapter 5, page 267, Bicentenary study by distinguished Fellows of the Australian Academy of Technological Sciences and Engineering of development of technology over two hundred years.